Professor George Xinsheng Zhang

 Director, Centre for Modern Languages

-Dr George Zhang is Professor of Chinese and Director of the Centre for Modern Languages.
-He has over 30 years experience in language teaching in British and Chinese universities as well as commercial experience in management consultancy and training.
+Dr George X Zhang is Professor of Chinese and Director of the Centre for Modern Languages, in the School of Liberal Arts of the university.
+He has over thirty years’ experience in language teaching in British and Chinese universities as well as commercial experience in management consultancy and training.
 He completed his undergraduate and postgraduate studies in China and obtained his PhD from the University of Nottingham in 1991.
 He was first appointed as a professor in language education by a Chinese university in 1994.

 Professor Zhang has researched and published on language policy, language learning and teaching, teacher training, intercultural communications and cross cultural business management.
 He is an author of a number of books, including several Chinese language textbooks, of which the Chinese in Steps series won the Outstanding International Chinese Teaching Material Award at the Fifth Confucius Conference in December 2010.